AntonKhorev/osm-dwg-helper/README.md

 4. Switch back to the tab with an OTRS ticket.
 5. *Add message from/to username to ticket* links should appear in the extension panel.
 Click one of those links.

+### Quick messages from issues

+Sometimes you don't want to create a ticket for an issue.
+You may want just to send a message to the reporting user and resolve te issue.
+To quickly do this from the issue page, click on the username under *Quick message reporting user* in the extension panel.
+An OSM new message form will be opened with a pregenerated subject.

 ### Other actions

 - Go to the issue page corresponding to an OTRS ticket title from a ticket page.